gregbo/mininet_frr/README.md

 ## Notes

 These examples focus on routing protocols and protocol configuration.
-We uses Mininet switches
+We use Mininet switches
 to connect multiple hosts in a submit.
-Mininet supports Openflow by running a controller, however none of these examples directly use Openflow, beyond whatever Mininet may be doing to make the switches "just work".
+Mininet supports Openflow by running a controller, however these examples do not use Openflow, beyond whatever Mininet may be doing to make the switches "just work".

-The configuration scripts config_frr.sh create subdirectories under the FRR configuraiton, run state, and logging directories and populates the configuration files.
+The configuration scripts config_frr.sh create subdirectories under the FRR configuration, run state, and logging directories and populates the configuration files.
 Note that any existing configuration files in these directories are erased as new ones are applied.
 Copy any updated configurations out of /etc/frr/*nodename* before reconfiguring.

-While each of these scenarios "work" in that the routing configuration provides connectivity, but are not good examples of how to do things "in the right way".
-There are improvements to be made.
+While each of these scenarios "work" in that the routing configuration provides connectivity, they are not good examples of how to do things "in the right way".
+There are many improvements that can be made to the FRR configurations..

 # Requirements
 It is assumed that FRR uses the following directories, which are the default